Get in Touch

 Introduction

-This section offers a broad overview of when to apply machine learning, key considerations, and its fundamental meaning, including advantages and disadvantages.
-Topics include data types (structured, unstructured, static, streamed), data validity and volume, data-driven versus user-driven analytics, and the distinction between statistical models and machine learning models.
-The curriculum also addresses challenges in unsupervised learning, the bias-variance trade-off, iteration and evaluation processes, cross-validation methods, and the differences between supervised, unsupervised, and reinforcement learning.
+This section offers a general overview of when to apply 'machine learning,' key considerations, underlying concepts, and the associated benefits and drawbacks.
+Topics include data types (structured, unstructured, static, streamed), data validity and volume, data-driven versus user-driven analytics, statistical models compared to machine learning models, challenges in unsupervised learning, the bias-variance trade-off, iteration and evaluation, cross-validation approaches, and supervised, unsupervised, and reinforcement learning paradigms.

 MAJOR TOPICS